pavel-macovschi/checkbox-beautifier/README.md

 # Checkbox Beautifier

-## Add custom css styles to input checkboxes to make it unique and beautiful to match you own web design.
+## Add custom css3 styles to form inputs with the checkbox type to make it unique and beautiful matching your custom web design style.

-## It is written in pure javascript and completely CSS free, without extra dependencies.
+## It is written in pure javascript and completely CSS free without extra dependencies.

 #### Browser's compatibility: